PanKarton/zlobek-krasnystaw/README.md

 - SSR, SSG, ISR concepts
 - Environment variables
 - Images optimization
-- Using API from libraries without making extra 172487 states
+- Using API and its flags/properties from libraries without making extra 172487 states
 - Unit and integration tests basics with Jest and RTL
 - Typescript basics
 - Lighthouse from Chrome